haukex/lsdelta/README.md

 you first need to install the Python/C implementation in `py_c`; see its `Makefile`.

+Some benchmark results are at the end of `tests/test_lsdelta.py`.

 TODO: Could write more tests in `lsdelta_tests.json`.